Alexander006/HumanitiesProject/README.md

-## Git Pull, Commit and Push
+## Git Pull, Commit and Push ⬇️🗒️⬆️
-As you guys code, it is very important to save your current progress/version on the cloud no matter what changes you make.
+It is very important to save your current progress/version on the cloud no matter what changes you make.
 To do so, you must do the following.

-1. Once you have coded a good version that you are going to improve on, whether the changes is small or big, click on the Source Control button
+1. On the project, click on the Source Control button
 2. Provide a commit message indicating a very brief summary of what you implemented.
 3. Click "Commit" and Push your current version to the repo and your code is there.

-### Notes
+### Notes🗒️
 - Commit good versions as often as possible so that if later you need to go back to what you did, you can refer to a previous commit you made.
-- If ever you chose to work on another PC, make sure to Git Pull from the repo so that you have all the code you need.
+- Git Pull is useful if ever you work on 2 PCs or once you checked out to another branch locally.

-## Git Branch
+## Git Branch 🌿
 Since we're working on teams, it's not ideal to wait for someone to push their current version to master branch before you can push yours or end up constantly pulling from master per recent commit to have the recent changes (which can lead to major conflicts).
 Git branch alleviates this issue and that's what we will be using.